TakeTeam/taketeam-bot/README.md

-# work is postponed for a few days due to kdiacodes not having access to pc atm
+# work is postponed for a few days due to kdiacodes working on other bot projects and having exams in school

 # TakeTeam-Bot